codecheckers/Inter_Noise2024_Codes_Acoustics_Diffusion_Equation/README.md

 + File `4-DiffEq3DWithNewDx.py` is similar to the first file and it can calculate all the acoustics parameters of the room in question.
 However, in this case, the diffusion coefficient used in the calculation is optimised and is x-axis spatially dependent.
 The script incorporates the fact that the diffusion coefficient is now a vector compared to previously when it was only a constant variable.
 For the Conference paper, the interesting parameter is the Sound Pressure Level (SPL) over the distance x with the x-axis spatially dependent diffusion coefficient.

-+ File `A ComparisonRadiosityDiffusionAfterOpt.m` creates the figure using the results file from the generic local folders `results diff`, `results rad` and `results_diff_optimised` for the specific room simulated.
++ File `A_ComparisonRadiosityDiffusionAfterOpt.m` creates the figure using the results file from the generic local folders `results_diff_imp`, `results_rad_imp` and `results_diff_opt` for the specific room simulated.
 It creates Figure 1, Figure 2 , Figure 3, Figure 4 , Figure 5 and Figure 7 of the conference paper.

-+ File `B ComparisonDx.m` creates the figure using results file from different rooms.
++ File `B_ComparisonDx.m` creates the figure using results file from different rooms.
 It compares the x-axis spatially dependent diffusion coefficients between rooms.
 It creates Figure 6 and Figure 8 of the conference paper.

 For all the scripts, there are some associated functions (these should not be modified):
 + `FunctionRT.py` calculates the reverberation time of the room in question